Habitual Traffic Violator (HTV) Laws in Indiana

 My License is Suspended as a Habitual Traffic Violator – Now What?

-If the HTV suspension is valid and the convictions records are accurate, you may be eligible to apply for Specialized Driving Privileges, which stays the suspension and allows you to drive to and from work, school, church, childcare for your kids, and any other location that the court allows.
+If the HTV suspension is valid and the conviction records are accurate, you may be eligible to apply for Specialized Driving Privileges, which stops the suspension and allows you to drive to and from work, school, church, childcare for your kids, and any other location that the court allows.

 I was Caught Driving as a Habitual Traffic Violator?
 What Happens Now?